bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Your app ID

 BigCommerce assigns your app an ID when you create an app.
-You will need the app ID when you [submit your app](#submit-your-app).
+You will need the app ID when you [sign up](#sign-up) as a shipping provider.
 To get your app ID, [create a draft app](/api-docs/apps/guide/development#registering-a-draft-app) in [Developer Tools](https://devtools.bigcommerce.com/), and fill in the information requested on the [Step 3: Technical tab](/api-docs/apps/guide/publishing#add-technical-information).
 After you save the app, the developer tools control panel will navigate to a URL that includes your app's unique ID.

 ![App ID](https://s3.amazonaws.com/user-content.stoplight.io/6012/1552664114224 "App ID")